 Vizco’s Restaurant and Bakeshop

 Satisfy your sweet tooth cravings at Vizco’s Restaurant and Bakeshop located in the busy Session Road.
 Its best-seller here is their blueberry cheesecake; it’s creamy and not too sweet.
 They also offer a mix of Oriental and Western Cuisine and it’s packed with all-day set meals.
+This food place is open everyday from 7AM to 9PM.
 Click here to go back to the top.

 Lemon and Olives